-As shown in Figure 2, the normal vector of image template is the normal vector of the plane which is perpendicular to the line passing through 3-D position of the landmark and position of the OMS.
-This is used to select an image template for matching from multi-directional image templates taken by different camera positions.
+As shown in Figure 2, the normal vector of image template is the normal vector of the plane which is vertical to the line passing through the landmark's 3-D coordinate and the omnidirectional camera's position.
+It is used to select an image template for matching from multi-directional image templates taken by different camera positions.